ZoiDiama/ZoiDiama/README.md

-- 👋 Hi, I’m @ZoiDiama
-- Hi, I'm Zoi!
+- 👋 Hi,I'm Zoi!
 With over a decade of experience in statistics, data analysis, and project management,I'm passionate about advocating for data-driven decision-making.
 - 👀 I’m interested in data vizualization!
 - 🌱 I’m currently learning ways to improve my data viz and storytelling skills!